b-ivey/html-project/README.md

 ### Submission

-You will need to submit at least two files -- `resume.html` and your image file(s).
-Be sure to name the HTML document `resume.html`.
+You will need to submit at least two files -- `resume.md` and your image file(s).
+Be sure to name the HTML document `resume.md`.
 Other names will result in a deduction.

-Commit your files to the `username.github.io` repository you created during the GitHub Setup exercise.
-(You *do not* need to create a new repository for every project.
-You will always submit to the repository you added your first ever web page to.)
+Commit your files to a repository you created during the GitHub Setup exercise.
+(You *do not* need to create a new repository for every project, but I highly recommend it for organizational purposes.

-Create an [issue in this repository](https://github.com/b-ivey/html-project/issues) with your full name and a link to your web page (http://username.github.io/resume.html) by the deadline.
+Create an [issue in this repository](example: https://github.com/b-ivey/html-project/issues) with your full name and a link to your web page (http://username.github.io/resume.html) by the deadline.

 If you are unsure of what is required in the issue, [check the example](https://github.com/b-ivey/html-project/issues/1) provided.